simeononsecurity/simeononsecurity.ch/content/articles/field-deployable-power-and-environmental-resilience/index.en.md

 - **Carry a PD-capable cable rated for the highest wattage in the kit.** A cheap charge-only cable rated for 60 watts bottlenecks a 100-watt device without any obvious warning.

 *USB-C PD does not replace the UPS and battery bank sizing covered above.
 It is a convenience layer for smaller peripherals, not the primary power architecture for the case.*

+## Monitoring the UPS Instead of Guessing

+**A UPS silently switched to battery an hour ago is not protecting anything if nobody finds out until the battery runs dry.** Most UPS units expose their status over USB or a network card, and a field build should read it, not assume it.

+- **[Network UPS Tools (NUT)](https://networkupstools.org/) is an open-source project supporting well over a thousand UPS models** and provides a common set of monitoring and control tools regardless of the specific vendor protocol underneath.
+- **Trigger an automatic, graceful shutdown of compute at a defined battery threshold** rather than letting the UPS run to zero and pull the plug on a live filesystem.
+- **Log battery health and runtime trends over time**, not only the current charge percentage, since a battery quietly losing capacity gives no obvious symptom until the day it fails completely.

+*A UPS without monitoring is a battery with a mystery expiration date.* Wiring up NUT or the equivalent vendor tool takes an afternoon once and removes the mystery for every deployment after.

+## Time Synchronization Without Internet

+**Accurate time matters more in the field than most builds account for**, affecting log correlation, certificate validity, encrypted tunnel handshakes, and any timestamped evidence the deployment produces.

+- **A local NTP server inside the case**, synced to a GPS receiver or a stratum-1 source when internet access exists, keeps every device in the build agreed on the same clock even during connectivity gaps.
+- **GPS-disciplined clocks work with no internet connection at all**, which matters for the mesh and satellite-fallback scenarios covered later in this series.
+- **A clock drifting even a few minutes breaks TLS certificate validation and VPN handshakes**, turning what looks like a network failure into a time problem nobody thought to check first.

+**The [NTP version 4 specification, RFC 5905](https://www.ietf.org/rfc/rfc5905.txt), defines the protocol most of this tooling implements**, and its dynamic server discovery scheme is why a small NTP server inside the case serves every other device in it with minimal configuration.

 ## Environmental Ratings: IP and NEMA